gmbecker/contributing_to_r_lesson/outline.md

   - doesn't mean never do it, but be cognizant
 - Helping squash bugs *saves* them work
   - Even with no patch
-	- sometimes especiaily with no patch
+	- sometimes especially with no patch

 ## So (for your own sake and R-core's) Do Not